This article will describe the Everest Base Camp Trek Packing List for Female Trekkers.

 So you are suggested to go up slowly, take it easy, and give your body time to get used to the altitude.
 It’ll be so worth it in the end.

 Here is the list of packing materials you will need as a female trekker in your expedition.
-These will help you ensure that your journey is an easier and a safer one.
+These will help you ensure that your journey is easier and safer.

-Everest Base Camp Trek Packing List for the Female Trekker
+Everest Base Camp Trek Packing List for Female Trekkers

 a.
 Trekking trousers – You will normally need two of these.
 One convertible and one that you can turn into shorts.